 Be specific when asking students to create a storyboard that explains the allegory in a work of literature.
 Make sure that students include examples, and explanations of these examples, to back up their claim.
 If they are doing this, a project that requires students download their storyboards as a PowerPoint is a perfect way for them to explain each cell.

 Activator: Using the Examples of Allegory in Literature storyboard, along with a definition of allegory, go over the examples as a class.
-Periodically stop to check for clarification or see if students have allegory examples they know.
-Once you have gone through what is an allegory and how to distinguish it from symbolism, discuss your current novel and what the central idea is.
+Periodically stop to check for clarification or see if students have examples they know.
+Once you have gone through what an allegory is and how to distinguish it from symbolism, discuss your current novel and the central idea.

 After going over the term, decide whether you would like students to pair together or complete a storyboard individually.
 Using Storyboard That they can create a storyboard depicting different parts of the work and compare it with the allegorical reference.
 Try starting with this template.